osate/osate2/examples/org.osate.examples/examples/ACVIP/doc/markdown/README.md

 [DISTRIBUTION STATEMENT A] This material has been approved for public release and unlimited distribution.
 Please see Copyright notice for non-US Government use and distribution.

-* Internal use: Permission to reproduce this material and to prepare derivative works from this material for internal use is granted, provided the copyright and “No Warranty” statements are included with all reproductions and derivative works.
+* Internal use: Permission to reproduce this material and to prepare derivative works from this material for internal use is granted, provided the copyright and "No Warranty" statements are included with all reproductions and derivative works.
 * External use: This material may be reproduced in its entirety, without modification, and freely distributed in written or electronic form without